5 Traits of a Great Startup Leader You Can Adopt TodayNov 07, 2023

 Leadership is so important as a Startup Founder.
-Not only must you get really good at leading yourself (which is more difficult than it sounds), but as your business grows you also need to become skilled at leading a team.
+Not only must you get really good at leading yourself (which is more difficult than it sounds), as you business grows you also need to become skilled at leading a team.

-Many founders resist building a team, and for a good reason.
+Many founders resist building a team, and for good reason.
 It could feel scary to think about managing and investing time to grow a team when you already feel stretched so thin.
-The reality is, however, that your business can't make it to the next level until you start onboarding others to help.
-This means investing time in sharpening your leadership skills is key to maximizing the ROI of your team-- freeing you up to focus on big-picture strategy and needle-moving tasks.
+The reality is, however, that your business can't make it to the next level until you start on boarding others to help.
+Which means investing time in sharpening your leadership skills is key to maximizing ROI of your team-- freeing you up to focus on big-picture strategy and needle moving tasks.

 Adopt a Growth Mindset: Leaders are made, not born.
 Find peace in the fact that no one is perfect and being a great leader is recognizing your imperfections and actively learning strategist to improve on your weaknesses.
 It is an ongoing process and one that you should apply to all areas of your life.

-Clarify goals, Roles, and Expectations: Nothing is worse than having someone on your payroll who isn't sure what they should be doing or how they contribute to the overall business goals.
+Clarify goals, Roles, and Expectation: Nothing is worse than having someone on your payroll who isn't sure what they should be doing or how they contribute to the overall business goals.
 Make it a point to be clear on roles and responsibilities.
-Set expectations for performance by issuing KPIs.
-Clearly communicate your company's BIG vision and get aligned on the quarterly goals for the department and by individuals.
+Set expectation for performance by issuing KPIs.
+Clearly communicate your company's BIG vision and get aligned on the quarterly goals for the department and by individual.

 Practice asking good questions and listening: Remember, no one likes being ordered around.
-Treat your team as just that, a team.
-Tap into their knowledge, creativity, and experience.
+Treat your team and just that, a team.
+Tap into their knowledge, creativity and experience.
 Try to listen more than you speak.
-This will help others feel seen/heard and help them to become more established and committed to your company.
+This will help other feel seen/heard and help them to become more established and committed into your company.